Have you tried to search for Singapore’s statistics on cancer?

 Based on the 5-year figures, if one were to be diagnosed with stage 4 cancer, there’s a 18.6% chance of survival (and also means that 81.4% of the time, death happens during that 5 years).
 The chance of survival decreases in the 10-year period with a survival rate of 13.7%.

 Stage 1 cancer have the highest chances of survival.
 91.7% in the 5-year period; 87.6% in the 10-year period.
-This further supports the importance of early detection.
+This further supports the importance of early detection and treatment.

 So there you have it.